Equity release calculator

 What information do I need to provide to use the equity release calculator?

-All you’ll need to give us is an estimate of how much your property is currently worth and what mortgage is outstanding, along with your contact details.
+To use the equity release calculator, all you need to give us is an estimate of how much your property is currently worth and what mortgage is outstanding, along with your contact details.

 Can I compare equity release plans?